Module: Concurrent::Actor

 IO cooperation

-• Create an regular actor which will schedule blocking operations in global_operation_pool (which is intended for blocking operations) sending results back to self in messages.
+• Create an regular actor which will schedule blocking operations in global_io_executor (which is intended for blocking operations) sending results back to self in messages.

-• Create an actor using global_operation_pool instead of global_task_pool, e.g. AnIOActor.spawn name: :blocking, executor: Concurrent.configuration.global_operation_pool.
+• Create an actor using global_io_executor instead of global_fast_executor, e.g. AnIOActor.spawn name: :blocking, executor: Concurrent.global_io_executor.

 Example